Regulations and the animal welfare system

 Regulations fill the gap between the Act and codes of welfare as they:

 - are more specific than the Act

 - are directly enforceable – unlike codes of welfare

 - have appropriate penalties for low to medium offending.

 The Animal Welfare (Care and Procedures) Regulations 2018 are the latest set of regulations to be issued.
-They were issued in March.
-Most will come into force in October 2018.
+Most came into force on 1 October 2018.

 The Animal Welfare System